 Key takeaways:

-~ Tyramine can build up and result in serious difficulties like heart palpitations, spiking blood pressure, stroke-like symptoms, nausea, gastrointestinal issues, migraines, and brain fog.
+- Tyramine buildup can result in serious symptoms, such as heart palpitations, spiking blood pressure, stroke-like symptoms, nausea, gastrointestinal issues, migraines, and brain fog.

-~ Genetic variants in three key pathways impact how well you break down and eliminate tyramine.
+- Genetic variants in three key enzymes (MAOA, FMO3, and CYP2D6) impact how well you break down and eliminate tyramine.

 What is tyramine intolerance?
-Symptoms, foods, and metabolism
+Symptoms, foods, and breaking it down

-I’ll start with some background on tyramine and then explain the genetic implications.
+In addition to medication interactions with MAOIs, genetic variants play a role in how well the body handles tyramine.
+I’ll start with some background on tyramine and then explain the genetic susceptibility.

 What is tyramine?